cchbrooks/Crater-Analysis-Tools-CAT-/README.md

   - We recommend creating a polygon clip file of the region you intend to investigate for your DTM/DEM.
 This will improve program speed and later clean up of detected features.

 **Setup of Tools**
+To install these tools, you will need to create a new Script in your toolbox.
+Copy the code into the Execution Tab, and then in Parameters, set up the following:

+Crater Slope Detection Model:
+Parameter 0:

+    Label: Input DTM/DEM
+    Data Type: Raster Dataset
+    Direction: Input
+    Type: Required

+Parameter 1:

+    Label: Upper Threshold
+    Data Type: Double (or Long if it's an integer)
+    Direction: Input
+    Type: Required

+Parameter 2:

+    Label: Lower Threshold
+    Data Type: Double (or Long if it's an integer)
+    Direction: Input
+    Type: Required

+Parameter 3:

+    Label: Output Workspace
+    Data Type: Workspace
+    Direction: Input
+    Type: Required

+Parameter 4:

+    Label: Output Polygon Features
+    Data Type: Feature Class
+    Direction: Output
+    Type: Derived (since this is the result of the script, not something the user inputs directly).